gridonic/statamic-boilerplate-addon/README.md

 ]
 ```

-Then, run `composer update` to actually install this addon.
+Then, run `composer update gridonic/statamic-boilerplate-addon` to actually install this addon.

 ## Configuration